Weobley High School

 There will be times when, despite the best endeavours of the school and implementation of the behaviour policy, the school will require outside intervention.

-The school will work with a variety of external professionals (including pupil counselling, education welfare officers, educational psychologists, voluntary sector, health authority/trust, social services/child protection and police).
+The school will work with a variety of external professionals (including pupil counselling, educational psychologists, voluntary sector, health authority/trust, social care/child protection and police).

-The school will participate appropriately in implementing the Common Assessment Framework to ensure effective early identification and integration of services to meet the needs of children and families, including:
+The school will participate appropriately in implementing an early help assessment to ensure effective early identification and integration of services to meet the needs of children and families, including:

 - Behaviour Support Service